Get

 3. The cat continues to kill wildlife despite attempts to prevent it.

 You can also remove a cat’s claws for medical reasons.
-For instance, if the toe is infected, it may need amputation on severe occasions.
-While this would technically be “declawing,” it is legal because it’s for the feline’s health.
+For instance, if the toe is affected by a tumor, it may need to be amputated.
+While this would technically be “declawing,” it is legal because there’s a medical reason for it to be done.

 What Countries Have Banned Cat Declawing?

-Many countries have banned declawing.
+Many countries regulate cat declawing heavily.
 So far, about 42 different countries have passed laws.
 Many of these countries allow declawing only in serious circumstances.
 Sadly, the United States is not on this list, and declawing is still legal.

-Here is a list of countries where declawing a cat is illegal:
+Here is a list of some of the countries where routinely declawing a cat is illegal:

 • Australia